YaleDHLab/dhlab-site/_news/2017-07-19-fall-2017-dh-courses.md

 spotlight: false
 image_layout: simple
 teaser: |
   Upcoming Courses Looking for classes to take this fall?
-Check out a few exciting DH-related courses below!
-If you are teaching a course connected to DH and would like it included, please email the ...
+Check out a few exciting DH-related courses being offered!
 ---

 Looking for classes to take this fall?
 Check out a few exciting DH-related courses below!